intx82/h02-gnss-tracker/readme.md

 ## Building the Application

-This project uses Meson as its build system and requires libuv (and gtest for tests).
+This project uses Meson as its build system and requires gtest for tests
 Prerequisites:

 - Meson and Ninja
 - A C++17 compiler
-- libuv (development files)
 - Google Test (development files) – for running tests
 - TinyGPS++ is used as a submodule.
 Before building, update the submodules by running: `git submodule update --init --recursive`